-In 2011, after years of training teachers and support staff, Philly AIMS partnered with the District to transition from a research study to a District-funded program that provides ongoing training and support to kindergarten through fifth grade autism support teachers.
-The consultants provide in-class coaching and professional development to teachers and staff in 138 classrooms throughout the Philadelphia School District.
+Since 2011, when the study ended, Philly AIMS has partnered with the District to transition from a research study to a District-funded program that provides ongoing training and support to kindergarten through fifth grade autism support teachers.
+The consultants provide in-class coaching and professional development training to teachers and staff throughout the Philadelphia School District.
 The Philly AIMS team has provided consultation to over 500 K-5 Autism Support teachers.
 Philly AIMS also provides consultation on school-wide inclusive educational practices.